cleversonb/apptest-cicd/README.md

 # apptest-cicd
-Java application for test the CI/CD in OpenShift Cluster
+Basic JavaEE application for test the CI/CD in OpenShift Cluster